-Atmospheric particulate matter can arise from a number of sources, both natural and from human activity e.g. vegetation pollens, smoke and ash, sea spray, dust from soils and paved surfaces, and manufacturing processes.
-While extremely fine particles may remain floating in the atmosphere for weeks or months, coarser dusts may settle out within timeframes ranging from a few seconds to minutes.
+Atmospheric particulate matter can arise from a number of sources, both natural and from human activity for example vegetation pollens, smoke and ash, sea spray, dust from soils and paved surfaces, and manufacturing processes.
+While extremely fine particles may remain floating in the atmosphere for weeks or months, coarser dust may settle out within timeframes ranging from a few seconds to minutes.

-Deposition gauging was conducted around the Whareroa site for the nineteenth year during the 2013-2014 monitoring period.
-The results from the deposition gauging indicated the highest values of TMPD at or outside the boundaries were recorded for sites downwind (in relation to the prevailing winds from the north-west quadrant) of the powder plants.
+Deposition gauging was conducted around the Whareroa site for the twentieth year during the 2014-2015 monitoring period.
+The results from the deposition gauging indicated the highest values of TMPD, at or outside the boundaries, were recorded for sites downwind (in relation to the prevailing winds from the north-west quadrant) of the powder plants.
 The staff car park entrance (AIR002409) recorded significantly higher levels of milk powder compared with the other sites.
-Levels recorded were similar to those for previous years, and peaked around October through to November, around the peak time of maximum milk powder production.
-These results continue the trend over recent years of improvement in the rate of TMPD since the 1997-1998 monitoring period.
+Levels recorded were slightly higher than some of those for previous years, and peaked around November through to December, around the peak time of maximum milk powder production.
+Although the results were slightly higher than recent years, there is an overall trend of improvement in the rate of TMPD since the 1997-1998 monitoring period.
 This improvement is credited to the success of the Powder 4 wet scrubber installed in 1997, the upgrade of Powder 2 plant in 2000, and improved management practices.